mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

-### Use of design patterns as a form of / to facilitate apprenticeship
+### Use of GDP to facilitate apprenticeship in wider cultural practices

 Participants draw on their cultural experience at home and from work contexts to guide interactions with others.
 Some experience is of general coding proficiency and practices (previously explored) while other experience relates to experience of GDPs through home game play.

 In 2019-05-08 Da and Te are working closely as a pair.
 Da invites thinking outside of the constraints of the suggested design early in this first session.
-The following interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experiences.
+The following interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experiences to promote innovation in the design of the existing template.

 An interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experience